Fleur from C -et- C

 How did Couper et Coudre begin?

 I lived in Melbourne in my early twenties and was so inspired by all the independent brands over making beautiful, sustainable creations.
 Everyone seemed to be doing what they loved and it created such a fun and inspiring city to live in.
 I think this was the catalyst to wanting to start my own business when I returned to the UK.
+I worked with canvas a lot before slowly moving to leatherwork and most recently beaded jewellery.
+It has always been the texture of a material that has drawn me to it.

 Did you study design or are you self taught and naturally fall into this work?